MRPT/mrpt/doc/source/mrpt_from_cmake.rst

 For MRPT 1.x
 -------------------------

-Prior to MRPT 2.0.0, the correct way to find for MRPT was:
+Prior to MRPT 2.0.0, the correct way to search for MRPT was:

 .. code-block:: cmake